Ulthes/angular-tips-und-tricks/README.md

 ### __Calling parent directive's function from child directive__
 ---

-You can call directive's function from another, if you assign it to the `this`.
+You can call parent directive's function from it's child, if you assign it to the `this`.
 Let's assume we're going with John Papa's styleguide, so we would do this for every directive:

 ```javascript